Since Bill Murray's 1993 classic, time loop narratives have somehow become a genre unto themselves.

 Watch out for that first step.
 It's a doozy.

 It's such a bizarre, nonsensical premise that it's hardly surprising it took until 1993 for someone to give it a feature film treatment.
 What's much weirder is the fact that the trope has since become such a mainstay of TV and movies.
 It has appeared in recent years in Before I Fall, Edge of Tomorrow (AKA Live Die Repeat), two Happy Death Day movies, the Netflix series Russian Doll, among countless lesser-known works.

-And yet, Palm Springs just broke Sundance's sales record.
+And yet, last year Palm Springs broke Sundance's sales record, and got rave reviews.
 So what is it about this premise that keeps drawing us in?

 For a start, the formula is a good one.
 Groundhog Day is a classic movie, one of Bill Murray's best, and I could personally watch it every day for at least a decade or two without getting sick of it.
 Adding some variations and some new characters while treading the familiar, satisfying path that Harold Ramis established for us isn't so bad.
 But there's definitely more to it than that.

 For a start, it exaggerates the absurd and empty repetition of modern life—in which the routine of each day, each week, each year tends to blur and blend into the next in a uniform mass of cyclic mundanity that slowly wears us down until we're too old and decrepit to be of value to our capitalist overlords.